Sanduuz/CTFWriteUps/challenge.fi/Web/Securelogin/writeup.md

 <br />

-### Step two - Weaponization
+### Step two - Getting ready

 What we know so far is that the webserver has a XML based authentication system.
 That means that there must be an underlying XML parser that parses the data on the server.

 What if we try to attack the webserver through the XML parser itself?
-One pretty common vulnerability regarding XML parsers is XML External Entity Attack (XXE), but what does XXE mean in practice?
+One pretty common vulnerability regarding XML parsers is XML External Entity Attack (XXE), but what does this mean in practice?

 XML contains entities, which are basically like variables.
+There are 3 types of entities: `General`, `Parameter` and `Predefined`.
+The most common entity is the `General entity`.
 They can be defined in the Document Type Definition (DTD) and then be referenced later on in the XML body.
-Let's take a look at a simple example.
+Let's take a look at a simple example with General Entities.

 Here is the original XML data sent with the debug request:
 ```xml